Table of Contents here.

 As a boy, Hopper had loved to ride his skateboard uptown on Saturday mornings and spend hours in this library.
 He loved the sight and smell of books.
 Every time he entered the reading room, he felt the weight of all the knowledge contained therein.
 He relished that feeling and yearned for it when he was away.
 He imagined adding to the weight and that — long after he had died — people would walk into this room and remember that Hopper Tilley-Blandin was a man who had walked on this planet through the weight of the books he had written.

 “I would recognize you anywhere,” she said, “even though you stopped cutting your hair and are hiding behind that cute face mask.
 You walk around in public like a man who is wearing only a large diaper, hoping no one notices that he is barefoot.”
 They had always talked to each other like that, even after Hopper’s emigration to Chicago.
 Dilly did not mention seeing him earlier in the day, when he had spotted her and three other women he knew in Abingdon Square Park watching children play.
-All four women had been invited to attend his wedding.
-Dilly was a mysterious no-show.

 Dilly took Hopper’s breath away just as she had when they were younger.
 His relationship with Dilly was the only one that Ingrid had resented while they were married.

-“Hopper, face it,” Ingrid said.
+“Face it,” Ingrid said.
 “Dilly is your only African-American friend and she’s a woman.
 I don’t need to spell out what that means, my dear husband.”

 “I think you misinterpret my intentions, my dear wife,” he replied.
 “I think you are jealous of a woman I genuinely adore, who has known me much longer than you, and who knows some of my secrets that have not yet been revealed to you.”